kanaka/raft.js/research_class/paper.md

 - separate the consensus data from the latency sensitive or bulky data.
 Might have consensus data use hashes to the real data for consensus with performance.
+- Dynamically adjust timeout values to account for changing network
+  conditions: original members of cluster may have very different network conditions from current members.

 ### 7 Conclusions ###